 - Microsoft Office for Mac contains only Word, Excel, and PowerPoint.
-There is no version of Access available for Mac OS. - Office for Mac lacks the features required to complete many assignments. - A free virtual machine to run Microsoft Windows 10 and the Windows version of Office 365 on a Mac is available (/help/mac/).
-CS101 cannot guarantee the virtual machine's operation on any individual computer. - You can complete the MyLab Lessons, Homeworks #1-#3, the MyLab Bonus Projects, and many Participation Projects using Microsoft Office for Mac without using the virtual machine (/help/mac/). - CS101 lab computers use the Windows version of Office 365.
+There is no version of Access available for Mac OS. - Office for Mac lacks the features required to complete many assignments. - Windows Virtual Desktop can be used to access a cloud-hosted computer running Microsoft Windows 10 and the Windows version of Office 365.
+You must be connected to a reliable highspeed Internet connection during the entire time you are using Windows Virtual Desktop. - You can complete the MyLab Lessons, Homeworks #1-#3, the MyLab Extra Credit Projects, and many Participation Projects using Microsoft Office for Mac without using Windows Virtual Desktop. - CS101 lab computers use the Windows version of Office 365.
 If you complete assignments in Open Lab or using a lab computer, you must be able to use this version of Office.

-The CS101 website and Pearson eText (/materials/etext/) are supported on Windows and Mac computers as well as iOS and Android mobile devices.
+The CS101 website and Pearson eText are supported on Windows and Mac computers as well as iOS and Android mobile devices.
 A Windows or Mac computer must be used to complete MyLab Lessons.
+You cannot use a Chromebook to complete this course.

-Please see the Technical Support page (/help/support/) for information on how to get assistance if you have computer problems.
-If you are considering purchasing a new computer, WVU's recommendations are available here (https://it.wvu.edu/services/students/computer-buying-guide).
+Please see the Technical Support page for information on how to get assistance if you have computer problems.
+If you are considering purchasing a new computer, WVU's recommendations are available here.